advac/wp-mobile-detector/readme.txt

 OR

-1. Unzip and place the 'a-wp-mobile-detector' folder in your 'wp-content/plugins' directory
+1. Unzip and place the 'wp-mobile-detector' folder in your 'wp-content/plugins' directory
 2. Click the 'Activate' link for WP Mobile Detector on your Plugins page (in the WordPress administration page)

 == Frequently Asked Questions ==